 If you have normal vision, the rays of light are brought into focus right on the retina, the layer at the back of the eye.
-If you are long-sighted, the light rays from close objects focus behind, rather than on, the retina when the eye is resting (not actively focusing on something).
+If you are long-sighted, the cornea is not sufficiently curved or the eye is too short, so the light rays from close objects focus behind, rather than on, the retina when the eye is resting (not actively focusing on something).

 Many people are slightly long-sighted and the lens corrects for the refractive error by adjusting the focus to get a sharp image.

-People who are more long-sighted, or who do a lot of near-focus activities such as reading, need more adjustment, so their eyes can get tired and they might get headaches.
+People who are more long-sighted, or who do a lot of near-focus activities such as reading, need more adjustment.
+This means their eyes can get tired by the end of the day and they might get headaches.